-a.
-Develop policy, criteria, and standards for health service facilities planning; shall conduct planning. - b.
-Conduct statewide registration and inventories of and make determinations of need for health service facilities, health services as specified in G.S.
-131E-176(16)f., and equipment as specified in G.S.
-131E-176(16)f1., which shall include consideration of adequate geographic location of equipment and services; and develop services. - c.
-Develop a State Medical Facilities Plan; Plan, provided, however, that the State Medical Facilities Plan shall not include policies or need determinations that limit the number of operating rooms or gastrointestinal endoscopy rooms. - (5) Implement, by rule, criteria for project review; review. - (6) Have the power to grant, deny, or withdraw a certificate of need and to impose such sanctions as are provided for by this Article; Article. - (7) Solicit, accept, hold and administer on behalf of the State any grants or devises of money, securities or property to the Department for use by the Department in the administration of this Article; and Article. - (8) Repealed by Session Laws 1987, c.
+1 Develop policy, criteria, and standards for health service facilities a.
+2 planning; shall conduct planning.
+3 Conduct statewide registration and inventories of and make b.
+4 determinations of need for health service facilities, health services as 5 specified in G.S.
+131E-176(16)f., and equipment as specified in 6 G.S.
+131E-176(16)f1., which shall include consideration of adequate 7 geographic location of equipment and services; and develop-services.
+8 Develop a State Medical Facilities Plan; Plan, provided, however, that c.
+9 the State Medical Facilities Plan shall not include policies or need determinations that limit the number of operating rooms or 10 11 gastrointestinal endoscopy rooms.
+Implement, by rule, criteria for project review; review.
+12 (5) 13 Have the power to grant, deny, or withdraw a certificate of need and to impose (6) such sanctions as are provided for by this Article; Article.
+14 Solicit, accept, hold and administer on behalf of the State any grants or devises 15 (7) of money, securities or property to the Department for use by the Department 16 17 in the administration of this Article; and Article.
+18 (8) Repealed by Session Laws 1987, c.
 511, s.
-1. - (9) Collect fees for submitting applications for certificates of need. - (10) The authority to review all records in any recording medium of any person or health service facility subject to agency review under this Article which pertain to construction and acquisition activities, staffing or costs and charges for patient care, including but not limited to, construction contracts, architectural contracts, consultant contracts, purchase orders, cancelled checks, accounting and financial records, debt instruments, loan and security agreements, staffing records, utilization statistics and any other records the Department deems to be reasonably necessary to determine compliance with this Article.

-The Secretary of Health and Human Services shall have final decision-making authority with regard to all functions described in this section."

-SECTION 9E.4.(c) G.S.
-131E-178(a) reads as rewritten:

-"(a) No person shall offer or develop a new institutional health service without first obtaining a certificate of need from the Department; provided, however, no person who provides gastrointestinal endoscopy procedures in one or more gastrointestinal endoscopy rooms located in a nonlicensed setting, shall be required to obtain a certificate of need to license that setting as an ambulatory surgical facility with the existing number of gastrointestinal endoscopy rooms,
+1. 19 Collect fees for submitting applications for certificates of need.
+(9) 20 (10)The authority to review all records in any recording medium of any person or 21 health service facility subject to agency review under this Article which 22 pertain to construction and acquisition activities, staffing or costs and charges 23 for patient care, including but not limited to, construction contracts, 24 architectural contracts, consultant contracts, purchase orders, cancelled 25 checks, accounting and financial records, debt instruments, loan and security 26 agreements, staffing records, utilization statistics and any other records the 27 Department deems to be reasonably necessary to determine compliance with 28 this Article.
+29 The Secretary of Health and Human Services shall have final decision-making authority with 30 regard to all functions described in this section."
+31 SECTION 9E.4.(c) G.S.
+131E-178(a) reads as rewritten: 32 No person shall offer or develop a new institutional health service without first 33 obtaining a certificate of need from the Department; provided, however, no person who provides 34 gastrointestinal endoscopy procedures in one or more gastrointestinal endoscopy rooms located 35 in a nonlicensed setting, shall be required to obtain a certificate of need to license that setting as 36 an ambulatory surgical facility with the existing number of gastrointestinal endoscopy rooms, 37 provided that: 38 The license application is postmarked for delivery to the Division of Health (1) 39 Service Regulation by December 31, 2006; 40 The applicant verifies, by affidavit submitted to the Division of Health Service (2) Regulation within 60 days of the effective date of this act, that the facility is 41 42 in operation as of the effective date of this act or that the completed application 43 for the building permit for the facility was submitted by the effective date of 44 this act; 45 (3) The facility has been accredited by The Accreditation Association for 46 Ambulatory Health Care, The Joint Commission on Accreditation of